 A Sense of Empowerment: Women who are going through a divorce often experience low self-worth.
 They may feel they are unattractive, "unworthy" and vulnerable.
 Participation in martial arts can help alleviate these feelings and encourage higher feelings of self-worth.
 The intense training and discipline can promote a sense of accomplishment, strength and independence.

 Physical Benefits: Martial arts provide an incredibly efficient workout and can result in sculpted muscles and loss of body fat.
 Furthermore, increased lung capacity, cardiovascular health and maintaining a healthy body weight can not only increase quality of life for years to come, but can improve self-esteem and confidence.
 These are extremely valuable to women going through the trauma of divorce.

 Community Support and Personal Relationships: Many martial arts schools are an excellent source of community support and personal relationships.
 When dealing with a divorce, personal relationships are vital to maintaining a sense of connectedness to society and having a foundation of support to lean upon.
 Individuals who train seriously in martial arts find that they have a community of people who care about them and are willing to help and support them.

-When getting a divorce in Pasadena, you first step should be finding a lawyer you can trust and for that, contact the Law Offices of Donald P. Schweitzer at (626) 683-8113.
+When getting a divorce in Pasadena, you first step should be finding a lawyer you can trust and for that, contact the Schweitzer Law Partners at (626) 683-8113.
 Next, focus on your own personal healing - and for that, martial arts may be the answer.